confidentsecurity/go-nvtrust/README.md

 The library leverages NVIDIA's NVML (NVIDIA Management Library) through [go-nvml](https://github.com/NVIDIA/go-nvml) to interact with GPU hardware and retrieve cryptographic attestation data.

+## Limitations

+The library works only on NVIDIA Hopper H100 GPUs at the moment.

 ## Installation

 ```bash